3 Ways to Get Form Data in React

 There are many ways to interact with forms in React.

-I’m just going to go over the main 3 that are commonly used.
+I’m just going to go over the 3 main ways you can handle forms.

 They’re pretty similar to each other, so it’s mostly a matter of preference.

 Depending on the exact use case, one might be a little more convenient than another, but there won’t be a huge difference.

 Option 1: Record Form Input Values as They Change

 If all you’re doing is recording or modifying actions and values from your form, this is probably the best option.

 But if you’re manipulating your DOM at all (e.g. focusing inputs on clicks), the other 2 options are the better choice.

 With this option, you’re essentially overriding normal HTML behavior to create a controlled component.
 You can alter form data before a submit form event is triggered.
 This approach consists of: